treehouses/treehouses.github.io/README.md

 Main system branches
 --------------------

-Treehouses is constructed of several parts:
+treehouses is constructed of several parts:

-### Builder
+### builder

 This is where our different images intended for the Raspberry Pi are being built.

-### Remote
+### remote

 Currently in remote, we are developing an app for Android devices which interact with the terminal of the Raspberry Pi.

-### Cli
+### cli

-Cli is a platform by which we are scripting the different commands to be entered in the Raspberry Pi terminal
+cli is a platform by which we are scripting the different commands to be entered in the Raspberry Pi terminal

 ### rpi-couchdb